hashemi/slox/README.md

 at a time.

 ## Progress
-As of 31 Jul 2017, this code is up to date with the book.
+As of 14 Sep 2017, this code is up to date with the book.
 The following chapters are implemented:

 4. Scanning